MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 1. The audio engine reads the data from the buffer and processes it.
 It also loads audio effects in the form of audio processing objects (APOs).
 For more information about APOs, see [Windows audio processing objects](windows-audio-processing-objects.md).
 1. The latency of the APOs varies based on the signal processing within the APOs.
 1. Before Windows 10, the latency of the audio engine was equal to ~12 ms for applications that use floating point data and ~6 ms for applications that use integer data
-1. In Windows 10, the latency has been reduced to 1.3 ms for all applications
+1. In Windows 10 and later, the latency has been reduced to 1.3 ms for all applications

 1. The audio engine writes the processed data to a buffer.
 1. Before Windows 10, the buffer was always set to ~10 ms.